EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

 Since roughly September 2020, NVIDIA GPU drivers for Windows support WSL, include <a target="_blank" href="https://developer.nvidia.com/about-cuda">CUDA</a>, traditional <a target="_blank" href="https://en.wikipedia.org/wiki/DirectX">DirectX</a>, **_and_** the newer <a target="_blank" href="https://learn.microsoft.com/en-us/windows/ai/directml/dml-intro">Direct ML</a> support.

 Once a Windows NVIDIA GPU driver is installed on the system, if you are running version `5.10.43.3`, CUDA automatically becomes available within WSL VMs.
-The CUDA driver installed on Windows host will be stubbed, or sym linked, inside the WSL as `libcuda.so`, therefore users _**MUST NOT**_ install any NVIDIA GPU Linux driver **_within_** WSL.
-It will override the symlink and passthrough with CUDA will not work.
+The CUDA driver installed on Windows host will be stubbed, or sym linked/mapped, inside the VM as `libcuda.so`, therefore users _**MUST NOT**_ install any NVIDIA GPU Linux driver **_within_** a WSL VM if you want GPU passthrough.
+Any Linux GPU driver will override the symlink and passthrough with CUDA will not work.

 If you need more help, read Microsoft's <a target="_blank" href="https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl">Enable NVIDIA CUDA on WSL</a>.
 Go to NVIDIAs <a target="_blank" href="https://docs.nvidia.com/cuda/wsl-user-guide/index.html">WSL User Guide</a> for more information, though it is incomplete and a little confusing.